raspiantoro/temporama/Readme.md

 ## Current Supported Command
 While Temporama is still a work in progress, it currently supports only a limited set of commands:
-- Get
+- GET
-- Set
+- SET
-- Delete
+- DEL
 - HMGET
 - HMSET
+- HGET
+- HSET
+- HGETALL
 - HELLO (for handshake)
 - PING